 Sports and Recreation

-Between the 12,000 acre Tiffany Wildlife Area and the 4,000 acre Nelson-Trevino Bottoms State Natural Area (State Highway 25; 608.685.6222), outdoor enthusiasts have much to explore around Nelson.
+Between the 13,000 acre Tiffany Wildlife Area and the 3,600 acre Nelson-Trevino Bottoms State Natural Area (State Highway 25; 608.685.6222), outdoor enthusiasts have much to explore around Nelson.
 Both areas encompass the Chippewa River delta, one of the largest in the Upper Midwest.
 It is a vast landscape of sloughs, marshes, and dense bottomland hardwood forest, abundant with wildlife, and very popular with folks who like to fish.
 The area is probably best explored by boat (a canoe or kayak would be ideal), but you are welcome to hike anywhere in the wildlife area, just be aware that there are no developed trails and it can be very wet.
 In winter, this is a great spot for cross-country skiing.
+If that’s not enough, the nearby Lower Chippewa River State Natural Area contains another 3,500 acres of scattered parcels near the mouth of the Chippewa River; more than half of the property is native prairie, which represents fully one-quarter of the remaining traces of native prairie in the entire state.
+Visit the website for details on where to access the natural area.

 Nelson is included in these products: